brentgotte/Brentgotte/README.md

  ### Hi 👋, Im Brent

-I'm Brent from the netherlands, and i like programming!
+I'm Brent from the Netherlands, and I like programming!

 💻 I am a graduated software engineer from the Bit-academy, currently studing Software engineering at Amsterdam University of Applied Sciences.